Christmas: December 30th

 The Holy Family

-Mass Readings for the Feast of the Holy Family, Cycle A:
+Mass Readings for the Feast of the Holy Family, Year A:

 The Holy Family: Jesus, Mary and Joseph